 This must be submitted through your major professor/advisor to a program meeting.
 Program meetings are held once a month.

-Culminating Masters Program Activity
+Culminating Master’s Program Activity

-Master’s students in Special Education are required to complete a Masters Project or Capstone Portfolio as part of their degree requirements.
+Master’s students in Special Education are required to complete a Master’s Project or Capstone Portfolio as part of their degree requirements.

 The Masters Project should focus on a specific important topic, question, or need in the area of special education.
 Masters projects are typically either research studies or literature synthesis papers although in exceptional circumstances a student may complete a special project.
 Students work closely with their advisor to complete this project.